starzel/buildout/README.txt

 Usage
 *****

-This is a standard buildout of starzel.de.
-It extends to files on github shared by all projects of the same version of Plone like this:
+This is a standard Plone-buildout of the company `Starzel.de <http://www.starzel.de>`_.
+It extends to files on github shared by all projects that use the same version of Plone like this:

 .. code-block:: ini

     extends =
         https://raw.githubusercontent.com/starzel/buildout/4.3.3/linkto/base.cfg

-Features:
+Main features:

 * It allows to update a project simply by changing the version it extends.
 * It allows to update all projects of one version by changing remote files (very useful for HotFixes).